Jump toUpdate content

-On the virtual machine dashboard, tick the checkbox of the VM (1), then click Power On (2) to boot the virtual machine from the ISO file.
+Tick the checkbox of the VM (1) on the virtual machine dashboard, then click Power On (2) to boot the virtual machine from the ISO file.

 Double click the console preview to launch the console of the virtual machine.
 You can now run the installation of your operating system:

 The network configuration of the virtual machine is done during the installation.
-You may refer to the network configuration documentation to find more information on how to configure the networking on your operating system.
+Refer to the network configuration documentation to learn more about how to configure the networking on your operating system.